didergdsctg/natural_collection/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.0.12 - 14-December-2021
+- Improvement: Added shareable URLs with the added search text.
+- Fix: Fixed an issue with the browser back button.
+- Fix: Fixed an issue while importing CartFlows content.
+- Fix: Fixed an issue with WooCommerce dependency during the plugin activation step.
+- Fix: Removed the unwanted reset functionality when a user with a new website tries to import any demo.

+v3.0.11 - 13-December-2021
+- Fix: Fixed an issue where synchronization of the library was not working on sites where CRON was disabled.

+v3.0.10 - 11-December-2021
+- Fix: Timeout errors when activating required plugins.
+- Fix: `folder_exists` error when installing required plugins.

 v3.0.9 - 10-December-2021
 - Fix: Fixed an issue with resetting posts requests.